adlinadev/menu-rahmah-sentiment-analysis/README.md

 ---

-## Workflow Description
+## Workflow / Methodology

-Even though the raw data is not included, the workflow was as follows:
+Even though the raw dataset is not included, the workflow for this project was:

 1. **Data Preprocessing** – Cleaning, tokenization, labeling tweets
 2. **Machine Learning (Descriptive)** – SVM & Naive Bayes; evaluation metrics: accuracy, precision, recall, F1-score